-a).
-The Lavender Committee shall maintain oversight of the LGBTQIA+ community on campus and create legislation that represents them in the best way possible b).
-Shall maintain contact with the LGBTQIA+ organizations on campus for event partnerships and updates c).
-Shall update the Senate body about the state of the LGBTQIA+ community on campus d).
-Shall have monthly meetings with the office of Intercultural Affairs and LGBTQ+ Resource Center about LGBTQIA+ matters pertaining to Cavalla International University students e).
-Shall be responsible for creating a climate survey to be called the Lavender Survey which will collect qualitative and quantitative data on the Cavalla International University LGBTQIA+ student population (graduate and undergraduate), climate of the student experiences, and their needs f).
+- a).
+The Lavender Committee shall maintain oversight of the LGBTQIA+ community on campus and create legislation that represents them in the best way possible - b).
+Shall maintain contact with the LGBTQIA+ organizations on campus for event partnerships and updates. - c).
+Shall update the Senate body about the state of the LGBTQIA+ community on campus. - d).
+Shall have monthly meetings with the office of Intercultural Affairs and LGBTQ+ Resource Center about LGBTQIA+ matters pertaining to Cavalla International University students. - e).
+Shall be responsible for creating a climate survey to be called the Lavender Survey which will collect qualitative and quantitative data on the Cavalla International f).
 Shall be responsible for creating and publishing an informational report to be called the CIUSA Senate Lavender Report which will comprise of interpreted and consolidated information and data collected from the Lavender Survey.